YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TRIG2NOTRIG
 ------------------

-TRIG2NOTRIG, Sending transaction sequence number xxxx which used triggers to a replicator that does not support triggers
+TRIG2NOTRIG, Sending transaction sequence number xxxx which used triggers to a replicator that does not support triggers.

 MUPIP Warning: The source server encountered a transaction that includes triggers, but its replicating node does not support triggers.
 Unless you are using application level filters to handle this case, your originating instance and replicating instance are no longer consistent.

-Action: If this case it not handled by your application level filters, you should either enhance your filters or upgrade the replicating instance to a version of YottaDB/GT.M that supports triggers and load the the appropriate trigger definitions with MUPIP TRIGGER (or $ZTRIGGER()), and then take appropriate action (such as recreating the replicating instance from a backup of the originating instance) to restore consistency.
+Action: If this case it not handled by your application level filters, you should either enhance your filters or upgrade the replicating instance to a version of YottaDB that supports triggers and load the the appropriate trigger definitions with MUPIP TRIGGER (or $ZTRIGGER()), and then take appropriate action (such as recreating the replicating instance from a backup of the originating instance) to restore consistency.

 ------------------
 TRIGCOMPFAIL